-Batteries can fail five different ways, and there are four common tests to confirm their viability.
+Batteries can fail six different ways, and there are four common tests to confirm their viability.
 Normally, the quick test tells enough, but sometimes further testing shows other issues, mostly in older cars.
 Karmakanix uses high quality batteries.
 Sometimes the battery from a dealer costs less than some aftermarket unit.
 Very often, we notice a huge difference in weight between a good battery and a cheap one.
 That is a statement of the amount and quality of material inside the battery, even though they may look the same.
 We also provide the best in Deep Cycle Batteries for the dual auxiliary battery found on some Vans.
 Changing the battery on a VW or Audi vehicle involves reprogramming the vehicles onboard engine and transmission computers and some models require resetting the radio code.

 Window Regulators: A Quality Issue